Workshops – FOR “Complicating Narratives”conference 2018

 Alternatives to Military Service is in an ongoing process of complicating how our volunteers understand and relate to people who are faced with considering enlistment.
 It is not simply a moral choice, despite how many folks in the peace movement (many of our volunteers and members of the FOR community) want to frame the conversation.
 In order to begin a conversation with someone facing this decision, we need to be aware of our own positionalities, with some awareness of the meaning of military service in different communities.
 We also need to understand (or at least not assume that we know) how race, class, immigration status, housing status, and gender identity can play into a student’s decision, and be working to address the bigger systemic inequities impacting students’ opportunities.
 This workshop is part of those efforts to reframe an understanding of the role and tactics of counter-recruitment — and sharing facts, rather than judgement — as part of an anti-militarist movement in solidarity with racial justice, indigenous rights, and immigrant rights movements and with global resistance to U.S. imperialism.

-Whatcom Peace & Justice Center (Neah Monteiro, she/her/hers)
+Whatcom Peace Camp; Justice Center (Neah Monteiro, she/her/hers)

 Through public education, direct action, and partnerships, the Whatcom Peace & Justice Center (WPJC) calls on our government and society to disavow policies of violence and seek a culture of peace.
 Since 2002, our Alternatives to Military Service project has sought to counter militarism in our public schools by educating students and parents on their rights and ways to critically interact with Pentagon recruiters.
 Executive director Neah Monteiro comes from a mixed immigrant/settler family, was raised on Coast Salish territory, and is involved in the ongoing process of re-educating herself and community in order to move forward and be.